KiyaniBamba/Sprint-Challenge--Hash-BC/README.md

 * Explain how proof of work functions.
 How does it operate.
 How does this protect the chain from attack.
 What kind of attack is possible?

+this algorithm is used to confirm transactions and produce new blocks to the chain.

 ## Project Set Up